jjwithanr/obsidian_bible_study/docs/New Testament/Revelation/Revelation7.md

 #### v.17
 >For the Lamb at the center of the throne will be their shepherd; he will lead them to springs of living water.
 And God will wipe away every tear from their eyes."

+Tribulation produces tears.
+Like a tenderhearted, devoted mother, God will wipe each tear from their eyes with the eternal consolations of glory itself.
+Never again will they cry out because of pain and suffering.
+#alanfjohnson